JGrandbit/TheTrenchCoatGuy/README.md

 First-  you will need to create a databade in MySQL using provided schema in DB folder

-Second- in your terminal, please run "npm run seed" to see your database
+Second- please run the command "npm i" in your terminal.
+This will install our dependencies.

-Third- also in your terminal, please run "npm start"
+Third- in your terminal, please run "npm run seed" to see your database.
+Followed by the command "npm start"

 ## In Insomnia: